kotaroabe/spread/README.md

 4. IR LED
 5. battery packs (if you want to use one outside)

+How to control a camera refers to <http://sebastian.setz.name/arduino/my-libraries/multi-camera-ir-control/>

 =========
 unsettled project by Kotaro Abe + Yasuaki Kakehi